FiLORUX/superdash/README.md

 * 🔎 Fully dynamic grid layout: responsive to screen size and device count
 * 🔄 Adaptive typography and animation using `requestAnimationFrame`
 * 🎨 Pixel-free design: grid-based, no fixed units
 * 🔏 Tauri-ready: full native packaging for macOS (incl.
-M1/M2) & Windows
+Intel, M1/M2) & Windows
 * 📂 Configurable via human-readable `config.json`
 * 📊 Modular architecture (can run browser-only, or as a unified app)